The Hitchhiker's Guide to the Galaxy: Towel Day

 Celebrated on 25 May, Towel Day is a fan-created event in which they carry a towel with them throughout the day, in reference to the importance of towels as a tool of a galactic hitchhiker described in the work.
-The annual event was started in 2001 two weeks after Adams' death.
+The annual event was started in 2001, two weeks after Adams' death.

-42, or The Answer to the Ultimate Question of Life, The Universe, and Everything
+42, or The Answer to the Ultimate Question of Life, the Universe, and Everything

-In the works, the number 42 is given as The Answer to the Ultimate Question of Life, The Universe, and Everything by the computer Deep Thought.
+In the works, the number 42 is given as The Answer to the Ultimate Question of Life, the Universe, and Everything by the computer Deep Thought.
 The absurdly simple answer to a complex philosophical question became a frequent reference in popular culture in homage to The Hitchhiker's Guide, particularly within works of science fiction and in video games, such as in Doctor Who, Lost, Star Trek and The X-Files.

-2020 was the 42nd anniversary of HG2G appearing on Radio 4.
-The book Hitchhiking: Cultural Inroads was dedicated to the memory of British actor Stephen V. Moore who died in Oct 2019 and played the voice of Marvin the Paranoid Android in the original BBC Radio and Television Series.
+The 42nd anniversary of HG2G appearing on Radio 4 was 2020.
+The book Hitchhiking: Cultural Inroads was dedicated to the memory of British actor Stephen V. Moore who died in October 2019 and played the voice of Marvin the Paranoid Android in the original BBC radio and television series.